alexnm/functional-javascript-workshop/1.first-class-citizens/README.md

 **Questions**
 * What is a recursive function?
 * What does it mean to call a function?
+How many ways do you know?
 * Can any operation be represented as a function?
 * What is the scope of a function?